Ronitkothari22/distributed-video-processing/backend/README.md

 ## Testing with Postman

+1. Import the provided Postman collection:
+   - File: `Video_Processing_API.postman_collection.json`
+   - This collection includes all endpoints and a script to automatically capture the file_id

-1. Create a new WebSocket request:
+2. Create a new WebSocket request:
    - URL: `ws://localhost:8000/ws/test_client`
    - This will establish a connection for real-time updates

-2. Create a video upload request:
+3. Create a video upload request:
    - Method: POST
    - URL: `http://localhost:8000/upload`
    - Body: form-data
      - Key: `file` (Type: File)
      - Key: `client_id` (Type: Text, Value: test_client)

-3. Monitor status endpoints:
+4. Monitor status endpoints:
    - GET `http://localhost:8000/internal/video-enhancement-status/{file_id}`
    - GET `http://localhost:8000/internal/metadata-extraction-status/{file_id}`

+Note: The Postman collection automatically saves the file_id from the upload response as a collection variable, making it easier to check statuses.

 ## Error Handling